nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Product scope

-HouR is a desktop app for human resources staff managing employee data, optimised for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+HouR is a desktop app for human resources staff managing employee data, including performance metrics, optimised for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, HouR can get your employee management tasks done faster than traditional GUI apps.

 **Target user profile**: